williamtroup/Heat.js/RECENT_CHANGES.md

 - BREAKING: Every custom trigger now except the DOM element used for the Heat.js instance as the first parameter.

 #### **Binding Options - Custom Triggers - New / Updates:**
+- Added a new binding custom trigger called "events.onChange", which triggers whenever the overall container element is changed.
 - Added a new binding custom trigger called "events.onLineDayToolTipRender", which states an event that should be called for custom rendering the tooltip for a specific line day (defaults to "events.onMapDayToolTipRender").
 - Added a new binding custom trigger called "events.onChartDayToolTipRender", which states an event that should be called for custom rendering the tooltip for a specific chart day (defaults to "events.onMapDayToolTipRender").
 - Added a new binding custom trigger called "events.onMonthClick", which triggers when a month is clicked.